create3000/x_ite/docs/_posts/components/Shaders/FloatVertexAttribute.md

 ### MFFloat [in, out] **value** [ ] <small>[] (-∞,∞)</small>

-Value specifies an arbitrary collection of floating-point values that will be passed to the shader as per-vertex information.
+*value* specifies an arbitrary collection of floating-point values that will be passed to the shader as per-vertex information.

 #### Hint